Trump's outlook going from bad to worse

 "I don't want us to become a factionalized majority.
 I want us to become a unified majority, and that means we're going to sit down and talk things out until we get there and that's exactly what we're doing," Ryan said Tuesday.

-To that end, Ryan made clear that the only appropriate way to defund Planned Parenthood -- a key issue of principle for conservatives -- is on a future health care bill, rather than on federal funding legislation.
+To that end, Ryan made clear that the only appropriate way to defund Planned Parenthood -- a key issue of principle for conservatives -- is on a future bill like health care, rather than on federal funding legislation.

 Such an approach is designed to ensure that the funding bill does not get weighed down with controversial measures that could delay or kill it.